-"But even unto this day, when Moses is read . . . " Other versions read, "But to this day, at the reading of Moses' law" (BBE), "Yes, even today when they read Moses' writings."
-(2 Cor 3:15, NLT

-Here is Israel, a nation cultured to walk with God.
-They were chosen exclusively by Him, and held in the highest regard among the nations of men - "a special people unto Himself' (Deut 7:6).
-They experienced an unparalleled deliverance from Egypt that, according to appearance, has no equal among men - "the children of Israel went out with a high hand in the sight of all the Egyptians" (Num 33:3).
-As an entire nation, they crossed through the middle of the Red Sea on dry ground (Ex 14:16).
-The miraculous sustenance that they received in the form of "manna" extended over a period of forty years - all of which were spent in a desolate wilderness, where was "no water" (Deut 8:15-16).
+"3:15a But even unto this day, when Moses is read ...
+"Other versions read, "But to this day, at the reading of Moses' law," BBE "Yes, even today when they read Moses' writings," NLT deliverance from Egypt that, according to appearance, has no equal among men -"the children of Israel went out with a high hand in the sight of all the Egyptians" (Num 33:3).
+The miraculous sustenance that they received extended over a period of forty years - all of which were spent in a desolate wilderness, where was "no water" (Deut 8:15-16).
 All of the prophets came from their number (Hos 6:5).
-All of the apostles came from them.
-The rights of relationship to God belonged to them-i.e. "to whom pertaineth the adoption" (Rom 9:4a).
-Divine glory was shown only them-i.e. "to whom pertaineth . . . the glory" (Rom 9:4b).
-All covenants belonged to them: agreements in which they were linked together with the Lord-i.e. "to whom pertaineth . . . the covenants" (Rom 9:4c).
-Only to them was the Law given as a covenant, being revealed only to them-i.e. "to whom pertaineth . . . the giving of the Law" (Rom 9:4d).
-The privilege of regularly serving God was given exclusively to them-i.e. "to whom pertaineth . . . the service of God" (Rom 9:4e).
-All the Divine promises pertained to them-i.e. "to whom pertaineth . . . the promises" (Rom 9:4f).
-For 1,500 years, they were the only nation on the face of the earth that had a covenant with the God of heaven.
-Concerning them being given the Law, Moses said, "And what nation is there so great, that hath statutes and judgments so righteous as all this law, which I set before you this day?"
-(Deut 4:8).
+The rights of relationship to God the adoption" (Rom 9:4a).
+Divine glory was shown only them - "to whom pertaineth . . . the glory" (Rom 9:4b).
+All covenants belonged to them: agreements in which they were linked together with the Lord - "to whom pertaineth . . . the covenants" (Rom 9:4c).
+Only to them was the Law given as a covenant, being revealed only to them - "to whom pertaineth . . . the giving of the Law" (Rom 9:4d).
+The privilege of regularly serving God was given exclusively to them